CustomTypeOne/LoopPatches/README.md

 For each link below - remember to control-click (or right click) so you can return to these instructions easily.

 * Use the [Loop-dev](https://loopkit.github.io/loopdocs/build/step13/) instructions in LoopDocs to download Loop-dev
-* When building, choose to build to a simulator (not your phone) to insure build succeeds before applying LoopPatches
+* When building, choose to build to a simulator (not your phone) to ensure build succeeds before applying LoopPatches
 * Keep Xcode open - you will use it again after applying LoopPatches

 ### Download LoopPatches